Kushall-Dayal/Self_Study/1/Reader.md

 # *1.Visualizations*
 The evaluation will be done as follows :
 1. Understanding the X and Y co-ordinates.
-2. Description and Interpretation: What underlying theory does the visualisation try to prove.
+2. Interpretation: What underlying theory does the visualisation try to prove.
 3. Interesting aspects of the visualisation
 4. Suggested improvements